Skip to main content

 Taught through creative practice, this unit allows you to apply the skills learnt in this block to a robotic prototype that engages with its environment through sensor data exploring contemporary applied robotics contexts.

-Coding 6: Developing robots in the creative industry
+Coding Six: Developing Robots in the Creative Industry

-Taught through coding classes, this unit interduces a range of advance frameworks for robotic development in use across creative industry contexts.
-This units also contains industry talks from robotic practitioners detailing their robotic workflows.
+Taught through coding classes, this unit introduces a range of advanced frameworks for robotic development in use across the creative industry.
+This unit also contains industry talks from robotic practitioners detailing their robotic workflows.

-This unit is the opportunity for you to develop a significant project with the skills you have developed over the course to date.
-In negotiation with your tutors, you will scope a project that focuses on robotic innovation and/or creative practice and preferably both.
-You will also write an associated thesis exploring thesis associated with your work.
+This unit gives you the opportunity to develop a significant project with the skills you have gained over the course to date. you will scope a project that focuses on robotic innovation and creative practice.
+You will also write a thesis exploring the themes about your work.

 Learning and teaching methods